-Interviews for positions as a criminal prosecutor tend to be different from a typical law firm or even a public interest interview, both in rigor and content.
+Interviews for positions as a criminal prosecutor tend to be different from a typical law firm or even public interest interviews, both in rigor and content.
 Although each of these offices is independent in their hiring process and can follow their own unique procedures, it is common to find multiple rounds of interviews for a permanent hire and the use of certain questions to probe the candidate's commitment to criminal justice and ethics.